Revised and Updated by Seth Preston on: February, 2021

 Often, we wonder how our female cohabitants see the world- but are they seeing the world through a healthy lens?

-April is National Women’s Eye Health and Safety Month, where we observe the ocular problems and afflictions that affect the women we look up to, work beside, and love.
-The event is sponsored by Prevent Blindness America.
+April is National Women’s Eye Health and Safety Month, where we observe a handful of the ocular problems and afflictions that affect the women we look up to, work beside, and love.
+The event was created and sponsored by Prevent Blindness America.

-These statistics from the Women’s Eye Health website highlight some rather upsetting facts.
+These 2016 statistics from the Women’s Eye Health website highlight some rather upsetting facts:

-- 2/3 of blindness and visual impairment occur in women
+- 2/3 of blindness and visual impairments occur in women

 - More than 3/4 of visual impairment is estimated to be preventable or correctable